 The Hadean is the earliest segment of geological time.
 In the conventional timescale it begins around 4.6 billion years (Ga) ago, the age of the oldest meteorites, and ends around 3.9 billion years ago, the age of the Earth’s oldest rocks.
 By contrast, the Moon’s oldest rocks date to around 4.4 Ga, implying that something occurred towards the end of the Hadean to wipe out Earth’s earlier geological history.
-The pitted surface of the Moon tells us what that something was.
-The entire Moon is disfigured by impact craters, the work of asteroids, not volcanoes.
-Over 70 craters have diameters ranging from 300 to 1,200 km.
-The very biggest, similar in extent to western Europe, measures 2,500 km across.
+The surface of the Moon tells us what that something was, for the entire Moon is disfigured by impact craters – the work of asteroids.
+Over 70 craters have diameters ranging from 300 to 1200 km.
+The very biggest, similar in extent to western Europe, measures 2500 km across.

 Atheistic cosmology pictures the solar system forming from a nebula of dust and gas.
 In the process of aggregation, some bodies reached planet size, others did not.
 Embryonic planets increased in mass as smaller bodies collided with them, while bodies failing to reach planet size ended up as asteroids.
-Impacts from these bodies intensified around the end of the Hadean in a puzzling episode called the “lunar cataclysm” or “late heavy bombardment” – late because, for some reason, it did not occur until more than 500 million years after the period of planet formation.
+Impacts from these bodies intensified around the end of the Hadean in a puzzling episode called the ‘lunar cataclysm’ or ‘late heavy bombardment’ – late because, for some reason, it did not occur until more than 500 million years after the period of planet formation.
 To what degree there were impacts before 4.0 Ga is unknown – a few impact melts and breccias date to around 4.2 Ga, so there may have been some.
-The great majority date around 3.9 Ga, giving the impression of a brief interval of exceptionally heavy bombardment, after which large impacts abruptly stopped.
+The majority date around 3.9 Ga, giving the impression of a brief interval of exceptionally heavy bombardment, after which large impacts abruptly stopped.

 Earth’s experience must have been no less traumatic.
 The number of asteroids striking the planet is estimated at more than 20,000.
 The only reason we cannot trace impact craters on Earth is because its crust was destroyed and, in time, totally replaced.

 While the severity of the bombardment is clear, the cause is not.
 Most of the solar system’s asteroids lie concentrated in a belt between Mars and Jupiter.
 Meteorites indicate that they consist of minerals typical of rocky planets – predominantly iron, as in the core of a planet, and silicates, as in the enveloping crust and mantle.
 Many meteorites contain droplets that condensed from rock flash-heated to temperatures of 1800° C and vaporised.
-They appear to be debris from a planetary explosion rather than a proto-planetary nebula.
+They are more easily interpreted as debris from a planetary explosion than as leftovers from a proto-planetary nebula.

 There is no telling whether Earth’s former landmass was inhabited.
 In appearing to trace a progressive recovery from the cataclysm, the fossil record implies that it was.
 Life cannot just conjure itself into being.
-The sequence of fossils, the complexity of organisms, the instability which gave rise to successive igneous and sedimentary deposits all support the conclusion that the cataclysm at the end of the Hadean represents the key to understanding Earth’s troubled history.
+Taken together, the sequence of fossils, the complexity of fossilised organisms and the instability which gave rise to successive igneous and sedimentary deposits support the conclusion that the cataclysm at the end of the Hadean represents the key to understanding Earth’s troubled history.

 The terms ‘cataclysm’, describing the end-Hadean bombardment, and ‘Noachian’, describing the earliest period in Mars’s preserved history, were chosen by scientists without any idea that they might refer to the same event as Genesis describes.
-Providentially, it seems, in these last decades science and historical tradition have been converging upon one and the same event.
+Perhaps providentially, in these last decades science and historical tradition have been converging upon one and the same event.